basmaamahmoud/Voice-Record/README.md

 ## How to run it

-- Tap the record button to record your voice, when you finish recording tap the stop button.
+- Tap the record button to record your voice, when you finish recording tap the stop button to go to next scene.
 - The second scene of the app contains the following buttons for audio effects: Snail (slow), Rabbit (fast), Chipmunk (high pitch), Darth Vader (low pitch), Echo and Reverb.
 All six buttons work properly to play the associated sounds.

 ## Images for the App